 How the CESMP was Developed

-We made it a point to bring the community to the table - to make sure the action we're taking to address the goals accounts for what matters to our people.
+The County made it a point to have an inclusive stakeholder engagement process by striving to involve representatives for all groups who may be affected by the implementation of the CESMP in the decision-making process.
+This approach was taken to ensure that the steps we take to achieve our objectives consider the priorities of our community.
 Stakeholder engagement was embedded throughout the CESMP process as shown in Figure 4.
 We took into consideration things like the knowledge of our local experts, the voice of the public, and any unexpected side effects of our actions.
-A complete list of stakeholders that were engaged during the development of the CESMP is provided in Appendix E. List of Stakeholder Groups Involved in CESMP Development.
+A complete list of stakeholders that were engaged during the development of the CESMP is provided in Appendix F. List of Stakeholder Groups Involved in CESMP Development.

 The stakeholder engagement process was designed to approach stakeholder groups, introduce them to the plan development process, and provide their feedback to the County Government Core Team for consideration and incorporation at key milestones.
 Figure 4 demonstrates that stakeholder engagement played a role throughout the action and plan development.